jeffshrager/csminicourse/from_code_to_machine/README.md

 plausible exercise, whereas adding recursion would be way too complex for a beginner.)

-You'll see that I also asked the LLMs to make presentations.
-Those are here "as is" (actually, they didn't work, but for a stupid minor reason, so as-is plus a tiny bit of work), and you'll see that although these are a reasonable start, they definitely aren't complete teaching materials.

 The files "pathos.py" (which imports "irony.py") is a simple OS whose goal is to create, edit, compile, and run programs written in Irony. ("irony.py" is a combined version of compiler.py and